isomerpages/seab-corp/pages/(2027 SEC) G2 Syllabuses for Private Candidates.md

 cases, a description of the item / image / resource, and/or a web-link may be provided.
 The full specimen paper, in printed format, may be purchased from SEAB.&nbsp;</p>
-<p>From 2017, certain papers of selected SEC Level G2 subjects will be conducted
+<p>From 2017, certain papers of selected GCE N(A)-Level subjects are conducted
 in the e-Examination format (for example, e-Oral).
-The subjects are as follows:&nbsp;</p>
+This will continue to apply to these G2 subjects under the SEC examinations.</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>